fachat/cbm_ultipet/README.md

 This board has a number of issues, esp. in the audio section:

+- The 54MHz oscillator has the wrong footprint
+- The shortbus expansion port has the wrong pinout
 - The LM3900 is using the wrong bias voltage
 - The LM386 is using the wrong gain and input voltage divider
 - The 9V generator creates quite some buzz on the audio